jjsridharan/IpAggregation/Readme.md

 ﻿# IP Aggregation Library

-This repository provides a high-performance, incremental **Trie-based IP aggregation** implementation for both IPv4 and IPv6.
-It is designed for real-world, streaming updates where prefixes are continuously added and withdrawn (BGP, network telemetry pipelines, offline aggregation tasks, etc.).
+A high-performance, incremental **Trie-based IP aggregation library** for IPv4 and IPv6.

+It’s built for real-world scenarios where prefixes are constantly added and withdrawn — such as BGP, network telemetry pipelines, or offline aggregation tasks.

-This library is tested with large datasets (millions of prefixes) and optimized for low-latency incremental updates.
-Able to build 2 million node tries in under 3 seconds on a standard desktop.
-Incremental updates (add/remove) complete in microseconds.
-Refer to the [Benchmarking](#4-benchmarking-what-was-measured) section for detailed performance metrics.
-This also includes a class for BgpPrefix aggregation with attribute synthesis.
+**Key highlights:**

+* Handles large datasets (millions of prefixes).
+* **Builds and aggregates a 1M-node trie in \~1.3 seconds** on a standard desktop.
+* Performs incremental add/remove operations in **microseconds — faster than a packet round trip**.
+* Supports **BGP prefix aggregation with attribute synthesis**.

+See the [Benchmarking](#4-benchmarking-what-was-measured) section for detailed performance metrics.

 ---